sass/sass/README.md

 packages will already break up their definitions into many smaller modules which will all be forwarded, which makes the API definition explicit enough without requiring additional explicitness here.

+### Module Mixins

+[Modules](#module) can be encapsulated in mixins by using `@use`'s `mixin` clause.
+This allows a module's CSS to only be conditionally included in a document, or to be included in a nested context.
+It also allows the user of the module to configure it by providing default values for variables that the module uses.

+When executing a `@use` directive with a `mixin` clause, the directive's module isn't [loaded as normal](#using-modules).
+Instead a special *module mixin*, with the same name as the directive's prefix, is introduced into the current module's namespace.

+The module mixin's arguments are derived from the module's members (which we can determine without executing the module).
+For every variable in module that has a `!default` flag, the module mixin has an argument with the same name and a default value of `null`.
+These arguments are in the order the variables are defined, although users should be strongly encouraged to only pass them by name.

+When this mixin is included:

+* Create a configuration whose variable names are the module mixin's argument names.
+These variable's values are the values of the corresponding arguments.

+* [Load](#loading-modules) the module with the `@use` directive's URI and this configuration.

+* For every module in the [module graph](#module-graph) reachable from the loaded module, in reverse [topological][] order, emit that module's CSS to the location of the `@include`.

+> **Design note:**
+>
+> This currently fails to take into account `@extend`s in the module or modules
+> it transitively imports.
+This needs to be addressed, but it'll take some
+> refactoring to do right.

+There are several important things to note here.
+First, every time a module mixin is used, its CSS is emitted, which means that the CSS may be emitted multiple times.
+This behavior makes sense in context, and is unlikely to surprise anyone, but it's good to note nonetheless as an exception to the import-once goal.

+Second, because module mixins' CSS is included directly in another module's, `@use` directives with `mixin` clauses do not create edges on the module graph.
+Those edges represent a *reference to* another module's CSS, whereas module mixins *directly include* that CSS.
+Keeping them out of the module graph also allows users to dynamically choose not to include the module at all and avoid using its CSS at all.

+Finally, module mixins don't affect name resolution at all, except in that a name that refers to a member of the module will fail to load until the mixin has been included.
+The scoping of these names is independent of the location of the module mixin's `@include` directive, so even if it's included in a deeply-nested selector hierarchy its members will be accessible at the root of the document.